cocolabs/pz-liquid-overhaul/README.md

 - **Gas Can** can now be **poured into** the big water bottle & the other way around.

 ## Water Dispenser Bottle
+- Weight 30 when full.
+(Not 25)
-- Capacity of 250 unit of liquid.
+- Capacity of 100 unit of liquid.
+(Changed from 250 to 100 for balance)
 - Can be filled with Water, Tainted Water & Gas.
 - Can pour it's content on the ground.
 - Can pour into other liquid container such as cooking pot, gas can & more.